sage-code/eve/manual/structure.md

 **example**
 ```
-method: main(Array[String]() * args)
+method: main(Array[String]() * args) => ()
   print(args)
 return;
 ```

-## Method context
+**Method context**

-Every method can define local variables.
-Members defined in local context are short leaving and are removed once the method is resolved.
+Every method has a local context.
+Members defined in local context belong to the method.
 In this context a method can implement attributes using "." prefix.
-Attributes are properties of the method and can be accessed after method execution.
+Attributes are properties of the method and can be accessed before and after method execution.

-## Method Execution
+**Method results**

+A method can have results defined after operator "=>" in a list: (results).
+The result values can be computed in method context.
+Results can be captured or ignored by a method call.

+**Method call**
-To execute an method you use method name followed by arguments.
-Arguments are enclosed in round parentheses separated by comma like a list.
-If an method do not have parameters or it have one single parameter the empty list () after the method name is not required to execute method.
+Methods can be used like statements.
+A method call can be done using method name followed by argument list, enclosed in round parentheses separated by comma.
+For one single argument, or no argument paratheses are optional.

-**method call**
 ```
-  method_name
   method_name;
+  method_name argument_value;
-  method_name ()
+  method_name (argument_list);
-  method_name (argument_list)
+  method_name (argument_list) +> (result_arguments);
 ```

 ## Method termination
-A method block end with keyword return.
+A method end with keyword return.
 When method is terminated, program execution will continue with the next statement after the method call.
 Keywords "exit", "fail" or "panic" can terminate a method early.

 **Example:**
 ```
-method: test(Integer: a)
+method: test(Integer: a) => ()
 process
   ** print is a system method
   print a
 return;

-method: main(List[String]: *args)
+method: main(List[String]: *args) => ()
   ** number of arguments received:
   Integer: c := args.count()
 process